 Now medically retired, Bunky enjoys watching sports, reading, attending church, and spending time with his family.

 Homes For Our Troops is proud to have presented a new mortgage-free, specially adapted home to Bunky on Veterans Day, 2010.
 In the years since receiving his home, Bunky has focused on his academics.
 He graduated from Arizona State University with a degree in political science and history in 2015.
-He is now applying for a master’s degree program at Virginia Tech.
+He is now pursuing a master’s degree at Virginia Tech.

 When asked what he would like to say to his supporters he replies, “It is people like you who make America great,” and then quotes Adlai Stevenson, “Patriotism is not short, frenzied outbursts of emotion, but the tranquil and steady dedication of a lifetime.“